lwang-astro/PeTar/README.md

     - _Status_: the global parameter of the system such as energy and number of particles ([data filename prefix].status).
     - _Profile_: the wall-clock time of different parts of the code ([data filename prefix].prof.rank.[rank index]).
     - _GroupInfo_: the formation and disruption of few-body groups log ([data filename prefix].group.n[number of members]).
-- For outputs when SSE/BSE is switched on (need to use _petar.data.gether_ to generate data files first):
+- For outputs when BSE based package is switched on (need to use _petar.data.gether_ to generate data files first):
     - _SSETypeChange_: the log of type change of single stars ([data filename prefix].sse.type_change)
     - _SSESNKick_: the log of SNe kick events of single stars ([data filename prefix].sse.sn_kick)
     - _BSETypeChange_: the log of type change of binary stars ([data filename prefix].bse.type_change)